OPEC gearing up for deeper oil cuts, Russia yet to agree

 Next year, rising production in non-OPEC countries such as Brazil and Norway threaten to add to the glut.

-OPEC’s actions have repeatedly angered U.S. President Donald Trump, who demanded OPEC’s de facto leader Saudi Arabia bring oil prices down if it wants Washington’s to provide Riyadh with military support against arch-rival Iran.
+OPEC’s actions in the past have angered U.S. President Donald Trump, who has repeatedly demanded OPEC’s de facto leader Saudi Arabia bring oil prices down if it wants Washington’s to provide Riyadh with military support against arch-rival Iran.

 In the past few months Trump has remained silent on OPEC but he faces re-election in November next year when the issue of gasoline prices is likely to become a hot political topic again.